purescript-python/purescript-python/README.md

-# ImpureScript for Diana: Type-safe Scripting for Unity
+# ImpureScript for Diana

+Type-safe Scripting for Unity without startup time.